-No explanation necessary.
+No explanation necessary when it comes to riding a double-decker bus.
 This is a necessity and is super easy to achieve with the help of an Oyster transport card.

 Other necessities when in London include a trip in a black cab and photo in a red phone booth.